flonadb/flonadb/README.md

 # Overview
-Flona is an abstraction of a database proxy that allows your application to loosely connect to target database instances using unique logical names or keys.
-It differs from a traditional database because it can't be used alone without a traditional target database instance.
+Flona is an abstraction of a database proxy that allows your application to loosely connect to target database instances using unique logical names.
 In fact, you can have multiple applications connect to multiple database instances using a single centralized configuration and setup.

-It also differs from other database proxies because it comes in 2 flavors i.e. it can be deployed with a server side application that acts as a reverse proxy and the client application communicates with the remote server over a network with SSL.
-Alternatively, it can be used as a client side 'forward' proxy running inside the same JVM as the client applications implying no extra application needs to be deployed.
+It also differs from other database proxies because it comes in 2 flavors i.e. it can be deployed with a server side application that acts as a reverse proxy and the client application communicates with the remote server over a network.
+Alternatively, it can be used as a client side 'forward' proxy running inside the same JVM as a client application without a remote component.
 It provides features that are both developer and DevOps focused.
-In forward proxy mode, currently only a File Proxy is available i.e. the database connection information is managed and read fom a file, this file could be located on a shared volume if you wish.
-In future versions we intend to add other implementations that are managed and read connection information from a database, environment variables, secret key manager etc.
+In forward proxy mode, currently only a File Proxy is available i.e. the database instance information is managed and read fom a file.
+In future versions we intend to add other implementations.
 Flona effectively becomes a Type 3 JDBC driver when it is deployed in the client-server fashion.

-The database proxy knows about the location of the database instances and any other necessary information needed to connect to them e.g. connection URL, username, password etc. There is a lot of possibilities that come to mind if you carefully think through all this, you can sandwich a plethora of cool centralized features that are agnostic to the database systems between your applications and the database instances like integrating a custom security model result set caching, shared connection pooling, data masking, collecting metrics, connection management and monitoring, query timing and logging etc.
+The database proxy knows about the location of the database instances and any other necessary information needed to connect to them e.g. connection URL, username, password etc. There is a lot of possibilities that come to mind if you carefully think through all this, you can sandwich a plethora of cool centralized features between your applications and the database instances that are agnostic to the database systems like integrating a custom security model, result set caching, shared connection pooling, data masking, collecting metrics, connection management and monitoring, query timing and logging etc.

-With the rise of many client side and middleware technologies providing features that cut across different database systems and applications e.g. connection pooling, caching, load balancing, failover, connection timeout, transaction isolation, using secret managers to store database credentials, user access management etc. There is a growing list of aspects you need to duplicate through configuration and installation and in a decentralized way, we strongly believe tools like Flona are stepping up to provide a rather centralized approach that is database agnostic e.g. for an organization or department.
+With the rise of many client side and middleware technologies providing features that cut across different database systems and applications e.g. connection pooling, caching, load balancing, failover, connection timeout, transaction isolation, using secret managers to store database credentials, user access management etc. There is a growing list of aspects you end up duplicating via configuration and installation that is decentralized, we strongly believe tools like Flona are stepping up to provide a rather centralized approach that is database agnostic, could be for a single team, department, or an entire organization.
 > [!TIP]
 > Be sure to check out our [Motivation](motivation/README.md) page for more.